Maddie & Tae: 2010–2016: Early beginnings and Start Here

-In 2010, Madison Kay "Maddie" Marlow (born 1995, in Sugar Land, Texas) and Taylor Elizabeth "Tae" Dye (born 1995, in Ada, Oklahoma) were both going to the same vocal coach and met at a showcase in Dallas.
+In 2010, Maddie Marlow and Tae Dye were both going to the same vocal coach and met at a showcase in Dallas.
 Within the year, the duo was going back and forth to Nashville every weekend while still going to school.
 They first performed under the name Sweet Aliana.
-After finishing high school, the duo moved to Nashville, to begin their musical career as Maddie & Tae.
+After finishing high school, the duo moved to Nashville to begin their musical career as Maddie & Tae.
 In 2014, Big Machine Records revived the Dot Records name for a new imprint.
 Maddie & Tae were confirmed as the first signees of the label in June 2014.

 They wrote their debut single, "Girl in a Country Song", with Aaron Scherz, who co-produced it with Dann Huff.
 The song is a criticism of the then-contemporary bro-country trend.
 "Girl in a Country Song" debuted at number 58 on the Country Airplay chart dated for the week ending July 19, 2014.
 After 23 weeks, it reached number 1 for the chart dated December 20, 2014, becoming the first debut single by a female duo to reach number one since The Wreckers did it in 2006 with "Leave the Pieces", and only the second in history.
+The duo made their debut at the Grand Ole Opry on September 23, 2014.

 Maddie & Tae released their self-titled EP on November 4, 2014.
-It featured "Girl in a Country Song" as well as 3 new tracks: "Sierra", "Fly", and "Your Side of Town".
+It featured "Girl in a Country Song" as well as three new tracks: "Sierra", "Fly", and "Your Side of Town".

 "Fly" was released on January 26, 2015.
 It made its television debut when they performed the song on The Tonight Show Starring Jimmy Fallon.
 Their debut album, Start Here, was released on August 28, 2015.
 By October 2015, the song had become a Top 10 hit on both Hot Country Songs and Country Airplay.
 The duo co-wrote the track "Boomerang" on Jana Kramer's late 2015 album Thirty One.
 The album's third single, "Shut Up and Fish" released to country radio on November 2, 2015.
 The album's fourth single, "Sierra", was released to country radio in 2016.

 Maddie and Tae guest-starred on the Disney Channel show Girl Meets World in an episode entitled "Girl Meets Texas, Part 2", which premiered on October 17, 2015.
 They performed at The O2 Arena, on the main stage of the C2C: Country to Country festival in March 2016 – their first visit to the UK.
 They released a fashion line in collaboration with Bloomingdales in late 2016.